RossSihovsk/LiveMedia/README.md

 ## 🌟 Project Goal

-The goal of **LiveMedia** is to transform standard media playback into a **persistent, glanceable, and interactive experience** on your Android 16 device.
+update The goal of **LiveMedia** is to transform standard media playback into a **persistent, glanceable, and interactive experience**.
+This application is designed exclusively for **Android 16 and newer**, with a preference for Google Pixel phones.

 LiveMedia uses promoted ongoing notifications to create a "Live Activity" effect, bringing controls and track information directly to the screen.